automateps/AutomatePS/Docs/Enable-AMObject.md

 ```

 ## DESCRIPTION
-Enable-AMObject receives AutoMate Enterprise object(s) on the pipeline, or via the parameter $InputObject, and enables the object(s).
+Enable-AMObject receives Automate object(s) on the pipeline, or via the parameter $InputObject, and enables the object(s).

 ## EXAMPLES